Isa Kaita: Political career

 His political career started when he won a seat to the Northern Region House of Assembly in 1951.
 He contested the seat under the political platform of the Northern People's Congress.
 Prior to the election, he was a founding member and prominent campaigner for the party, he was also the party's financial secretary.
 In 1954, he replaced Ahmadu Bello as the regional minister for Works while also serving at as the party's financial secretary.
 During the Nigerian First Republic, he was the regional minister for Education and was known to have strived to promote a progressive learning environment and enlightened educational policy.
 He was also an important adviser to Ahmadu Bello, the regional premier and a powerful political leader.

 Later career

 After the proscription of political activities in 1966 Isa Kaita retired to Kaduna where he was involved as a board member in a few companies such as the United African Company and Chellarams.
 During the Shagari administration in the 1980s, he was chairman of the Code of Conduct Bureau.
 He was also a lobbyist for the creation of Katsina State.
 A sport enthusiasts, he was a patron of the Nigerian Fives Association and Nigerian polo.
 He was also an active member of several associations like the British/Nigerian association, Indie/Nigerian association, Jama'atul Nasrul Islam, Rotary club and so on.

-Family

-Among Isa Kaita's children are Abdulmalik a retired Commissioner of Police, Shehu a politician, Sadiq a Banker, Ibrahim a Diplomat, Ali of Nigerian Customs, Abdulaziz a former Commissioner of Works Housing and Transport of Katsina State and now Member of Management of Julius Berger Nigeria PLC, Mustapha a Businessman, Umar a Businessman, Ahmed of Julius Berger PLC and Musa.

-Among his grandchildren are Ahmad umar-kaita, Shamsuddeen Abdulaziz Kaita, Khadijah Ali Kaita,Aisha Ibrahim Kaita.

 He died at his residence in Kaduna on 26 November 1994.